ekluvtech/docusum/README.md

-## In this project, we will develop a Document Summarization application leveraging an Advanced RAG pipeline, using embedding models, Large Language Models (LLMs), post-processing techniques, and re-ranking models.
+## We will develop a Document Summarization application leveraging an Advanced RAG pipeline, using embedding models, Large Language Models (LLMs), post-processing techniques, and re-ranking models.
-### We need following tools needs to be setup to run this example
-#### We are going to setup ollama for running LLM model and embedding model. and for vector store we will be using Qdrant cloud setup.
-#### Step1: Get the better understanding of the [RAG](#https://ekluvtech.com/2025/03/16/rag-retrieval-agumented-generation/)
+#### Step1: Get familiar with RAG (Retrieval Augmented Generation) and its applications.
+This article covers the fundamentals of Basic RAG and delves into Advanced RAG techniques: https://ekluvtech.com/2025/03/16/rag-retrieval-agumented-generation/
+  ##### [https://ekluvtech.com/2025/03/16/rag-retrieval-agumented-generation/] (#This will cover the Basic RAG and Advanced RAG techniques)
+  Link to the helpful section: [Link Text](#https://ekluvtech.com/2025/03/16/rag-retrieval-agumented-generation/).
+  Link to the sample section: [https://ekluvtech.com/2025/03/16/rag-retrieval-agumented-generation/](#sample-section)
+#### Step2: Setup Ollama and Qdrant
 #### Step2: